Service Provider UC ecosystems are complex

-There must be a lot of IT managers suffering sleepless nights.
-The challenges for SPs are many and varied.
-Not the least of which is the complexity of a hybrid approach.
-There's compatibility between on-premises and cloud solutions, there's testing across both platforms, there's capacity considerations, there's cost (more licenses), and what about scale?
+So there's compatibility between on-premises and cloud solutions, there's testing across both platforms, there's capacity considerations, there's cost (more licenses), and what about scale?

 Then there's change management.
 What does the solution provider need to support them through such a project?
 How about SLA compliance?
 What can SPs do to measure and communicate compliance performance to their clients?
 Then there's single-vendor ecosystems.
-They're as extinct as the dodo.
+They're quickly becoming as extinct as the dodo.
 Multi-vendor infrastructure is here to stay.

 And, of course, what about the end user?
 They're why we're all here, after all.
 SPs have more challenges than ever, yet end users have an increasing expectation that everything will just work.
 On every device too, thank you very much.
-Improving both internal and external customer experience is one of the key drivers for organizations to employ speciality Cisco UC performance management tools.
+Improving both internal and external customer experience is one of the key drivers for organizations to employ specialty Cisco UC performance management tools.